MicrosoftDocs/windows-ai-docs/docs/windows-ml/tutorials/tensorflow-deploy-model.md

 # Deploy your TensorFlow model in a Windows app with the Windows Machine Learning APIs

 This final section will explain how to create a simple UWP app with a GUI to stream the webcam and detect objects by evaluating our YOLO model with Windows ML.
-If you wish to download the pre-written code sample from this tutorial, you can do so here.

 ## Create a UWP app in Visual Studio